princiya/princiya-blog/src/pages/first-problem-to-solve-as-a-leader/index.md

 ---
 title: The first problem to solve as a leader
 date: '2020-10-05'
-spoiler: 4 effective patterns to bridge the communication gap
+spoiler: The problem is people and the solution is people
 cta: 'People management'
 tags: ["leadership"]
 ---